-Driveways
+Driveways and Crossovers

-- □ Driveway width must not exceed 4.5m in width at the street boundary for double garages and 3.5m for single garages, and must be separated from the side boundary by a minimum 500mm wide planting margin. - ☐ Driveways and crossovers are to be coloured patterned concrete, clay or concrete pavers or exposed aggregate concrete.
-Plain grey concrete is not permitted. - □ Driveways and crossovers must be completed prior to occupation of the dwelling. - ☐ Driveway locations and car accommodation must align with built to boundary wall locations or to the nominated locations on the approved plans.
-Reference is made to the approved plans contained in Appendix A for further detail. - ☐ Where a footpath has been constructed in front of the lot, the driveway must abut and not cut through the footpath.
-The balance of the driveway between the footpath and the kerb may be plain concrete to match the footpath.
+- Driveway width must not exceed 4.5m in width at the street boundary for double garages and 3.5m for single garages, and must be separated from the side boundary by a minimum 500mm wide planting margin. - Driveways and crossovers are to be coloured or patterned concrete, clay or concrete pavers or exposed aggregate concrete. - □ Plain grey concrete is not permitted.
+Painted concrete is not permitted. - Driveways and crossovers must be completed prior to occupation of the dwelling. - Driveway locations and car accommodation must align with built to boundary wall locations or to the nominated locations on the approved plans.
+Reference is made to the approved plans contained in Appendix A for further detail. - □ Where a footpath has been constructed in front of the lot, it is permissible for the driveway to cut through the footpath.